abrasive/mygov-totp-enroll/README.md

 which is pretty reasonable for them from a security point of view and atrocious for us from a reasonable software point of view.
 So sorry for the bloat, but there you go.

+# Instructions for use

+1. `npm install`
+2. `npm start`
+3. pray
+4. follow the instructions